jnk0le/AVR-UART-lib/README.md

 ## Flow control

 This library provides a software implementation of CTS/RTS control lines (DTR/DSR respectively) to signal whether buffer is full (not an 80' style handshaking).
-It should to be used, in order to achieve stable bidirectional >100kbps transmissions, especially when using non deterministic usb-serial converters (ft232, ch340 etc).
+It should be used, in order to achieve stable bidirectional >100kbps transmissions, especially when using non deterministic usb-serial converters (ft232, ch340 etc).
 The legendary "noise" that causes loosing blocks of characters (not damaging) can also be fixed by that.

 ### Config